— 16 min read

 What is an RFI in construction?

-Contracts often require a notification when errors, conflicts, or omissions are discovered, and an RFI is the tool used extensively in the construction industry.
+Contracts often require a notification when errors, conflicts or omissions are discovered, and an RFI is the tool used extensively in the construction industry.
 Not only does the RFI document a process, but it is also a contractual obligation and fundamental process for successful delivery of projects.

-A general contractor or subcontractor usually submits an RFI in written form to retrieve information from a design, engineering, or construction professional.
+A general contractor or subcontractor usually submits an RFI in written form to retrieve information from a design, engineering or construction professional.
 The information requested through an RFI is typically information that wasn’t included (or was unclear) in the scope of the construction contract.

 The primary goal of the RFI process is to eliminate the need for time-consuming and costly corrective action(s) during a project's life cycle.
-In Australia, these documents are sometimes referred to as technical queries (TQ).
+Typically, RFI questions are asked and resolved during a project's bidding process and/or during the project's course of construction.

-What to include in an RFI
+What to Include in an RFI

 These categories are: